 For Fitbit users who are fans of the company's older devices, the Ionic is a huge upgrade.
 Fitbit is promising that more features — such as expanded NFC capabilities, more apps, and health features like sleep-apnea alerts — are on the horizon.

 However, Fitbit is launching the Ionic at the same time that Apple is releasing its third-generation Apple Watch.
 For just $30 more, you can buy a more stylish smartwatch that comes in two sizes and has many of the same features as the Ionic: GPS, continuous heart rate-monitoring, swim tracking, mobile payments and offline music storage for listening to songs with Bluetooth headphones — in addition to an App Store with thousands of watch apps instead of just a handful.
-The Apple Watch Series 3 will also offer LTE connectivity, but that's for $399.
+The Apple Watch Series 3 also offers LTE connectivity in the pricier $399 model.

 Of course, the Apple Watch is useless to Android users.
 And Ionic offers sleep analysis, Pandora integration, longer battery life than the Apple Watch, and a community of Fitbit users who have been encouraging and competing against one another for years.
 For some people, the Ionic will be the smartwatch they've been waiting for.